Messiah on the Frigidaire

-All shows start at 8:00pm except the Sunday Matinees which start at 2:30pm.
+All shows start at 8:00 PM except Sunday Matinees which start at 2:30 PM

 Directed by Sylvia Haynie and Laura Voss

 Choreographed by Jenny Morris